shebbbs/PT_Scores/README.md

 # PT_Scores
-Calculate up to 500 scores at once using excel
+Calculate multiple PT scores at once using excel

+Ensure that Macros are enabled or it will not work properly.